-Volume and Cost of Building Maintenance Work: A comprehensive data validation and condition assessment was carried out for all facilities to inform this LTP.
-There are increasing maintenance costs due to best practice asset management (e.g. building wash downs, gutter cleaning), the servicing of the increased size and complexity of systems such as HEVAC and compliance costs.
-There will also be additional costs as a number of new facilities come into service with components such as lifts that are new asset types for Council to maintain.
+Volume and Cost of Building Maintenance Work: A comprehensive data validation and condition assessment was updated for all facilities to inform this LTP.
+Additionally, accessibility assessments and non-structural roof element assessment work has been incorporated into the plans.
+There are increasing maintenance costs due to best practice asset management (e.g. building wash downs, gutter cleaning), the servicing of the increased size and complexity of systems such as HEVAC and lifts and compliance costs, particularly where renewals trigger building consent requirements including accessibility upgrades.
+This LTP includes increased costs for transitioning the facility maintenance into a contract.